fsprojects/fantomas/docs/docs/end-users/FormattingCheck.md

 ```

 The recommendation is to install `fantomas` as a local tool and run it using the generic `DotNet.exec` api.
-This translate to running `dotnet fantomas ourSourceFolder --recurse --check`.
+This translates to running `dotnet fantomas ourSourceFolder --recurse --check`.

-### Other continuous integration environments
+### Any other continuous integration environment

-You want to restore you local `fantomas` tools using `dotnet tool restore`.
+You want to restore your local `fantomas` tool using `dotnet tool restore`.
 Next, you want to run `dotnet fantomas <input> --check` and make sure your continuous integration environment **fails** your job when **a non-zero exit code** is returned.

-Pro-tip: print the command users need to run to fix the formatting in the output log when the check failed.
+**Pro-tip**: print the command users need to run to fix the formatting in the output log when the check failed.
+This is useful for open-source projects where new contributors might never have exposed to formatting.

 ## A git-blame-ignore-revs file